Understanding overuse injuries

 Integra Health Approach

 At Integra Health, our sports chiropractic team in Mt.
 Pleasant and Hawthorne combines evidence-based manual therapies with individualized exercise plans.
 We partner with your family and coaching staff to keep your athlete performing at their best while minimizing downtime.
+Both locations offer comprehensive chiropractic care for sports injuries, including overuse treatment, gait analysis, and performance coaching, with programs that run from pre-season evaluations through postseason maintenance for middle school and high school athletes.
+Families appreciate the child-friendly environment and flexible scheduling.
 To explore our full range of services, visit sports chiropractor for overuse injuries or learn about our broader chiropractic care for sports injuries.